iterative/dvc.org/public/static/docs/api-reference/open.md

 > See also `dvc.api.read` for a more direct way to read the complete contents of
 > a file <abbr>artifact</abbr>.

-## Example: use a file from the local cache
+## Example: Use a file from the local cache

 In this case we don't supply a `repo` value.
 DVC will walk up the current working directory tree to find the <abbr>DVC project</abbr>: